 Whether you’d like to replace your breast implants for aesthetic reasons or due to a rupture, Dr. Richard Lee can help.
 Dr. Lee is a board-certified plastic surgeon with over a decade of experience performing breast augmentation revision procedures.
 He will work with you to develop a customized treatment plan that will address your unique needs and goals.

 You can learn about your options and receive individualized treatment recommendations by speaking with Dr. Lee in person.
-Please call 949-548-9312 today to schedule your free consultation.
+Please call 949-548-9312 today to schedule your consultation.
 We serve patients in Newport Beach and throughout Orange County, California.

 Common Reasons for Breast Implant Exchange